mrwingkong/portix-linux/kwin/wallpaper-consistency.md

 rc-service iio-sensor-proxy status
 ```

-Fold the screen — the display **must** rotate before anything else will work.
+Fold the screen — the display must rotate before the wallpaper script will switch images.

 ---